shoeffner/mthesis/src/gaze_library.md

 `GazeCapture` is one custom pipeline step which is more complicated.
 Instead of the few changes in @sec:writing-a-custom-pipeline-step, it requires additional compilation steps and depends on Caffe 1.0.
-Since it is also not completely straight forward to compile it and still crashes from time to time due to some memory access errors, it is disabled by default.
+Since it is also not completely straightforward to compile it and still crashes from time to time due to some memory access errors, it is disabled by default.
 It can be enabled by configuring \Gaze{} using CMake by setting the flag `-DWITH_CAFFE=ON`.
-The build process will then fetch Caffe and compile it, so that \Gaze{} can link against it and it can be employed inside the pipeline.
+The build process will then fetch Caffe and compile it so that \Gaze{} can link against it and it can be employed inside the pipeline.
 When `GazeCapture` is used inside the pipeline, it requires only the `SourceCapture` and `FaceLandmarks` pipeline steps to come before it.
 It performs predictions